microsoft/ADBench/docs/Architecture.md

 ### Result-Processing Scripts

 Two scripts.
-One looks at the ouput files and compares the results in them to the manually computed correct ones, the other produces visualizations of the timings.
+One looks at the output files and compares the results in them to the manually computed correct ones, the other produces visualizations of the timings.

 __The exact specifications are to be developed along with the _result-processing scripts_ themselves__.